Hunketel History, Family Crest & Coats of Arms

 The surname Hunketel was first found in the county of Dorset, in England, but for earlier origins the family can be traced to Tebotvilla in Normandy, where their territories were known as Weedon Beck.
 They accompanied Duke William of Normandy into England in 1066 and were granted lands in Dorset.

 Early History of the Hunketel family

-Another 232 words (17 lines of text) covering the years 1901 and 1636 are included under the topic Early Hunketel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hunketel research.
+Another 102 words (7 lines of text) covering the years 1901 and 1636 are included under the topic Early Hunketel History in all our PDF Extended History products and printed products wherever possible.

 Hunketel Spelling Variations